marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/add-pages/add-pages.md

 ### Background

-Oracle Visual Builder provides Quick Starts that facilitate the page creation task in building your mobile application.
-Quick Starts facilitate the creation of pages to display, create, edit, and delete data.
-You can invoke the Quick Start you want to use when you select the appropriate component in the page.
-Typically, this is a List View component when you develop a mobile application.
+Oracle Visual Builder provides Quick Starts that make it easy to create pages for your mobile application, through which you can display, create, edit, and/or delete data.
+You can pick the Quick Start you need when you select the component in the page, typically the List View component if you're building a mobile application.

 ## **STEP 1**: Add a Detail Page for the Department Business Object